Choose the right wire puller

 • Wire tensile strength

-• % reduction area (see K Factor – % Reduction Table below)
+• % reduction area (consult the K Factor – % Reduction Table below)

 • Wire toughness or hardness